Inedo/inedo-docs/Content/proget/api/packages/metadata.md

 order: 1
 ---

-*Show Package Metadata* is available as a `pgutil` command, and will display the Metadata of a specified package.
+*Show Package Metadata* is available as a `pgutil` command and an HTTP Request, and will display the Metadata of a specified package.

 :::(Info) (🚀 Quick Example: Showing package metadata with pgutil) This example will display the metadata of the package `Newtonsoft.Json` version `13.0.3` in the feed `public-nuget`